Key Issues to Consider When Divorcing Over 50

 Unless you married late in life, you are likely dissolving a tie that lasted decades— perhaps even most or all of your adult life.
 When you consider the incipient change, how do you feel?
 Are you scared?
 Are you invigorated?
 Both?
 Either way, emotions are bound to run high.
 Understanding and working through your emotions, perhaps with the help of a trained therapist, allows you to make better decisions during the divorce process and exit your marriage in a healthier state.

 Putting It All Together

-By addressing what is under your control and seeking guidance for your divorce questions from the appropriately qualified professionals, you can accomplish a more comprehensive and cost-effective dissolution of your marriage.
+By addressing what is under your control and seeking guidance for your divorce questions and issues from the appropriately qualified professionals, you can accomplish a relatively amicable, more comprehensive, and cost-effective dissolution of your marriage.